MaximKabaev/claude-n8n-bridge/README.md

 4. **API Key**: Use strong API keys as fallback authentication
 5. **CORS**: Configure CORS appropriately for your use case
 6. **Firewall**: Only expose necessary ports
+7. **Local n8n Access**: For better security, configure n8n to only be accessible locally (via `host.docker.internal`) rather than publicly

 ## Troubleshooting